-- You select a book you like to review.
+- Select a book you like to review.
 Read it to have an opinion.

 - Write a review on your blog or create a video for YouTube.

-- Get commission whenever anyone buys using your link.
+- Get commission whenever anyone buys the book using your link.

-But before you start, you should become an affiliate for Amazon Affiliate Program.
-You can click here to join.
+But before you start, you should become a publisher for Amazon Affiliate Program.
+For that, click here to join.